forfudan/MojoMiji/src/docs/move/examples.md

 Just like what we did in the previous example, we copy the above Python file and change the file extension to `.mojo`.
 Then we remove the last line `main()`.

 Now you will see that your IDE is complaining about the first line of the code.
-It highlights the type hints `int` and tells you "use of unknown declaration 'int'".
+It highlights the type hints `int` and tells you `use of unknown declaration 'int'`.
 Running the code will also give your the same error.
 This is because Mojo's built-in integral type is called `Int` (with capital "I") which is different from Python.
 So we need to change the type hints from `int` to `Int`.

 ```mojo
 def fib(n: Int) -> Int: